05 Jun Supporting children with hindered emotional development and raising self-esteem

 As some of you might recall, form a psychology blog that I sent a few months ago that emotional development begins with the fundamental stages of being and doing.
 These stages are essential for young people to have a sense of self and feel that they are capable to apply themselves and learn.

 If children don’t receive the attributions required to fulfil each stage, then emotional, developmental blocks occur.
-As teaching staff it is important that we provide the message (attributions) to non-typically developing children & young people in order to activate stronger senses of self, and confidence to experiment and try with their learning in the classroom.
+As teaching staff it is important that we provide the message (attributions) to non-typically developing children & young people in order to activate stronger senses of self, and confidence to experiment and try with their learning in the classroom and at home.

 Levin’s Cycle of Emotional Development